S-C-Johnston/NCMC-CIS_150/Final_Exam/ExamIIjohnstons1.md

 underlying data, and because they can represent arbitrary combinations of fields to fit the DBA's -- or organization's -- needs, omitting any information which is deemed sensitive or irrelevant to the view.

+3. Database recovery methods include:

+	- Database dumping, using tools or commands built into the DBMS to create a SQL script.
+Running this script will recreate both the schema definitions and the data in the DBMS.

+	- Filesystem level backups, which require bringing the database offline while archives can be made of the files the DBMS uses to store the database.
+These can then be copied and brought back online.

+	- Transaction or log-based backups.
+These use a combination of a file which can be copied, and the logs of actions performed on the database.
+The file can be brought back online, and an arbitrary selection of logs can be replayed on top of that file in chronological order.
+This is useful if there was some descructive action performed, and the database needed to be rewound to just before this happened.